tidb-incubator/TiBigData/flink/README_unified_batch_streaming.md

 - Delete is only supported in tables with at least one pk or valid uk, or an exception will be thrown. valid uk means:
   - The uk's value should not be null.
   - Every column should not be null if uk has multiple-column.
-- Delete compatible with all the codec that is supported by the source, currently including: json craft and canal_json.
+- Delete is compatible with all the codecs that is supported by the source, currently including json, craft and canal_json.

 ## 7 Configuration